paulrobello/parllama/README.md

 * Chat tabs allow chat with multiple models at same time
 * Custom prompt library with import from Fabric
 * Auto complete of slash commands, input history, multi line edit
-* Secure secrets management for API keys and other sensitive data
-* Ability to use cloud AI providers like OpenAI
+* Ability to use cloud AI providers like OpenAI, Anthropic, Groq, and Google

 ### Where we're going